Tahoe National Forest: Access

 Nearly all of the forest is publicly accessible under normal circumstances, subject to temporary closures for fire or weather reasons.
 There are many miles of roads and trails, most of which are regularly maintained.
 Being fairly close to both the Sacramento and Reno metropolitan areas, the forest is somewhat less remote than other national forests in the Sierra Nevada, and sees more use even in its deepest reaches.
 Two major roads, Foresthill Road and Mosquito Ridge Road are accessible to regular vehicles, which means many visitors can easily access areas that would be considered far flung in other nearby national forests.

 Recreation

-Tahoe National Forest is one of the most popular recreation forests visited in the U.S with tons of fun activities and adventures to do throughout your visit.
-At the Tahoe National Forest there are 63 campgrounds to pick from with lots of different price options perfect for all interests.
-If visiting during the winter one can enjoy pretty much every winter sport as well as getting a permit that allows people to cut their own Christmas tree.
-In warmer months one can enjoy activities like hiking, fishing, biking and many other outdoor activities.
+Tahoe National Forest is one of the most visited recreation forests in the U.S with over 6 million visitors per year.
+At the Tahoe National Forest there are 63 campgrounds.
+If visiting during the winter, a unique activity is getting a permit to cut a Christmas tree for personal use.
+In warmer months activities include hiking, fishing, biking.
 However, for those planning a trip to Tahoe National Park, the park has stated to check fire restrictions and closures beforehand.